-In the United States, there are over 56 million Hispanic Americans, accounting for almost one-fifth (18 percent) of the total population.
+In the United States, there are over 57.5 million Hispanic Americans, accounting for approximately 20 percent of the total population.
 Hispanics have the highest uninsured rate among racial/ethnic groups.
-In 2014, 12.8 million Hispanics were uninsured, including 11.1 million adults and 1.7 million children.
-While the Affordable Care Act (ACA) has decreased the rate of uninsured Hispanics, approximately 20 percent still lack health insurance coverage.
+In 2015, 9 million Hispanics were uninsured.
+While the Affordable Care Act (ACA) has decreased the rate of uninsured Hispanics, approximately 16 percent still lack health insurance coverage.

-Nearly 80 percent of Hispanics workers are in blue collar jobs.
-Half work in agriculture, service or construction industries, where they are less likely to receive employer-sponsored health insurance.
+Hispanics disproportionately work in blue collar industries such as agriculture, service and construction, where they are less likely to receive employer-sponsored health insurance.
 Even when an employer offers health insurance, many Hispanic Americans cannot afford to pay their share.
 Because Hispanic workers are concentrated in low-wage jobs, typically without pensions, it is also difficult for them to accumulate retirement savings during their working years.

-In 2014, half of all people with Medicare lived on incomes of $24,150 or less per year – just over 200 percent of the federal poverty level.
-However, the median income for Hispanic Medicare beneficiaries was $12,800.
+In 2016, half of all people with Medicare lived on incomes of $26,200 or less per year – a little more than 200 percent of the federal poverty level.
+However, the median income for Hispanic Medicare beneficiaries was $13,650.

 Medicare Supplemental Coverage